 Huber’s other engineered materials businesses also extended their operating footprints through strategic investments in recent years.

 To expand the production capacity and geographic reach of its specialty engineered woods, Huber Engineered Woods LLC (HEW) builds a new plant in Broken Bow, Oklahoma, in 2004.
 The site puts HEW in a better position to serve the western half of the U.S. That same year, HEW introduces its innovative ZIP System® product line.
 The family of engineered wood roof and wall products is designed to create a tight building envelope for energy efficiency.

 To concentrate on areas with the greatest potential for profitable growth, Huber Engineered Materials (HEM) sells its kaolin business in 2008.
 This gives HEM greater flexibility to pursue opportunities in the Asia Pacific region by opening a silica manufacturing plant in China in 2009.
-In addition, HEM purchases the Kemgard® flame retardant business from Sherwin-Williams Chemicals in 2010, and the specialty hydrates assets from Almatis in 2012.
-These acquisitions provide a significant boost to HEM’s alumina trihydrate and magnesium hydroxide products.
+HEM continues to expand its Fire Retardant Additives (FRA) business, building on more than 30 years in flame retardants and smoke suppressants.
+In 2016, HEM acquires Martinswerk GmbH, which builds on its existing halogen-free fire retardant offerings and expands the range of products the business can provide to customers around the world.
+This transaction follows a series of investments in the FRA business by Huber, including acquisition of the Kemgard® product line in 2010 and purchase of the assets of the specialty hydrates business from Almatis in 2012.
+In 2015, Huber purchased the Safire® nitrogen and phosphorous flame retardant technology.
 HEM continues to identify acquisition opportunities that are a good strategic fit.

 Here are some other highlights from Huber’s history: